parkermac/LiveOcean/tracker2/README.txt

 ============================================================================

 4. Plot the results using tplot.py as a first generic tool.
-Copy this to a new name to start making your own plotting tool.
+Copy this to a new name in LiveOcean_user/tracker2 to start making your own plotting tool.

 Run from ipython on your laptop, because it creates a screen plot.
 It will prompt you to choose the output you want to plot.